Manojlovic1998/threejs-world-app/README.md

 ```

 Note: It is disabled by default to maintain backwards compatibility.
 Furthermore, there are few more things that need to be configured in order to get the colors and lighting to work in a physically correct manner.

+### Importance of Physically Sized Scenes

+For physically correct lighting to be accurate you need to build physically sized scenes.
+This way the light obj will interact with the scene in an accurate manner.

+**Units of size in three.js are meters**

+- The 2 x 2 x 2 cube is two meters long on each side.
+- `camera.far = 100` means that you can see for a distance of one hundred meters.
+- _1 unit = 1 meter_

+_Using meters is a convention rather than a rule.
+If you don't follow it, everything except for physically accurate lighting will still work._

+Note: There is exception for when you are building a huge-scale space scenes then you might decide to use a unit of measurement that is bigger than 1m.